Tiago João da Silva

-Tiago João da Silva was a Brazilian robber who became known as the Menino-aranha (lit. spider-boy) because he scaled buildings to steal.
-He once scaled a 14-floor building and scaled on more of 40 buildings during his robbery spree beginning when he was nine.
-He was murdered on December 18, 2005 by unknown assailants.
+Tiago João da Silva (3 December 1988 – 18 December 2005) was a Brazilian burglar who became known as the Menino-aranha (lit. spider-boy) because he scaled buildings to steal.
+He once scaled a 14-floor building and scaled on more than 40 buildings during his robbery spree, beginning when he was nine.
+He was murdered in 2005 by unknown assailants.

 Early life

-Da Silva was born on December 3, 1988 in the Hospital da Tamarineira in Recife, Pernambuco.
+Da Silva was born on December 3, 1988, in the Hospital da Tamarineira in Recife, Pernambuco.

 Crimes

 In August 1997 police registered his first robbery: he scaled the Ticiana building, in Madalena, bringing with him some money and phones.
 When he was ten he robbed the house of an officer, where he was brought to the Conselho Tutelar where he escaped on the same day.
 In December 1997 he attempted to steal home appliances from a Justice prosecutor in the Candeias neighborhood in Jaboatão dos Guararapes, where he was arrested and brought to the FUNDAC in Vitória de Santo Antão.
 After being arrested for three days, he escaped, but was rearrested on the same day.

 In 1998 da Silva was then known as the Menino-aranha.
 He continued to climb buildings and steal from apartments.
 Arrested, he was brought to the Diretoria da Polícia da Criança e do Adolescente.
 In some of his robberies he was accompanied by his younger brother, 10-year-old AJS, who did not climb the buildings and waited beneath.
 When they were arrested, they sniffed glue and carried $7 with them.
 Brought to the Conselho Tutelar, they escaped three hours later.
 In late December 1998, his older brother, 13-year-old MJS, accompanied Tiago when he was arrested.

 In January 1999, then 11-year-old Tiago attempted to rob a house in Imbiribeira but was arrested and brought to Batalhão Dias Cardoso, and the following day to the Centro de Ressocialização Santa Luzia in Iputinga.
 There, he spent 11 months and for having good behaviour was sent back to his family.